Civic Education in the Community

 Learn more about our High School and College Outreach Program.

 During the 2020 election season, we shared these trusted resources with broad coalitions of community partners.
 In response to COVID and the lack of reliable technology for many, our team created grant-funded, printed voter materials for over 2000 individuals, including Pittsburgh Public high school students.
-Additional voter registrations have resulted through this initiative, which will continue into 2021.
+Additional voter registrations have resulted through this initiative.
+This effort has continued for the 2021 Primary Municipal Election, with printed voter materials for 1200 individuals created for our community partners.

 We will continue our community outreach efforts, sharing our voter materials with our community partners, with school contacts, and with our League members to foster a deeper understanding of our democracy and to encourage voter empowerment and civic engagement.